10 Basic Budget Dinners Every Cook Should Know

 Whether you’re cooking them from dried or cranking open canned, beans are a pantry staple that can always feel fresh in a new preparation.
 This marinated bean salad is perfect for those nights when you really don’t feel like cooking but you also really don’t want to pay for takeout.

-Not only is this hearty pantry chili easy as can be to pull off, but it's expensive and rewards you with meals for days.
-It also freezes like a dream.
+Not only is this hearty pantry chili easy as can be to pull off, but it’s also expensive and rewards you with meals for days.
+It freezes like a dream, too.

 Behold the beauty of sausage in a skillet!
 This chorizo-laced skillet dinner doesn’t feel like a cheap pasta fix.
 Instead the chorizo (you only need a little) and cheese make this basic dinner feel luxe.